Digital and traditional storytelling

 Just walk through the lesson and think about what might go into a story or movie about it.

-Free Sound, Music and Graphic Resources
+Free Software, Sound, Music and Graphic Resources

 ...try Googling "burp sound"...it's amazing what's out there